Date of Degree

 Copyright 2009 Svetlana Borisovna Dembovskaya

 Dembovskaya, Svetlana Borisovna.
-"Task-based instruction: the effect of motivational and cognitive pre-tasks on second language oral French production." dissertation, University of Iowa, 2009.
+"Task-based instruction: the effect of motivational and cognitive pre-tasks on second language oral French production."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.